 Over all, I do recommend Above All by Rebecca Brooks for its hot sex scenes that are sure to get you eyeing your partner over the pages, and for the way she got me thinking differently about relationships.
 Who am I to assume that all pairings have to be about love?
 Perhaps Casey and Ben, in some unwritten future, do fall in love and say it.
 I’d also recommend this book just for the scene during which Ben enters a women’s restroom and crawls under a locked door.

 I want to thank Rebecca Brooks for sending me Above All for review in exchange for my honest opinion.
-Please check out more about Ms. Brooks writer life at her Meet the Writer feature here on Grab the Lapels!
+Please check out more about Brooks’s life as an author at her Meet the Writer feature here on Grab the Lapels!